rackerlabs/technical-blog/content/blog/2020/2020-12-08-why-aws-for-microsoft-workloads/index.md

 #### Easily deploy and manage Windows Server applications

 In 2008, AWS launched Windows Server-based instances.
-As a a Gold-certified member of the Microsoft Partner Network, AWS has continuously worked to make [Windows workloads](https://onica.com/blog/microsoft-on-aws/why-aws-for-microsoft-workloads/) available on the AWS Cloud.
+As a Gold-certified member of the Microsoft Partner Network, AWS has continuously worked to make [Windows workloads](https://onica.com/blog/microsoft-on-aws/why-aws-for-microsoft-workloads/) available on the AWS Cloud.
 Microsoft and AWS have several mutual customers running Windows workloads on AWS today.